 Membership offers a whole host of benefits, including use of the Grade II listed Club in central London, accommodation, business suite and gym, exceptional dining and private meeting and banqueting rooms, perfect for reunions and celebrations.
 With a unique RAF history intertwined through tales of heroism, innovation and exploration, the RAF Club is the RAF Officers club of choice.

-100 Years of Royal Air Force Club History
+Over 100 Years of Royal Air Force Club History

 Located in London’s Mayfair, the Royal Air Force Club offers luxurious and peaceful surroundings to serving and former officers of the RAF and Allied Air Forces.

 Founded in 1918 and opening its doors in 1922, the Club’s elegant interior has been enhanced to its present high standard.
-With striking aviation artwork lining the walls, eye-catching stained glass window and the unique squadron badge corridor, a truly fascinating history is brought to life.
+With striking aviation artwork lining the walls, eye-catching stained glass windows and the unique squadron badge corridor, a truly fascinating history is brought to life.

-Join us in our centenary year and experience a unique setting, impeccable service and the warmest of welcomes.
+Visit the Club and experience a unique setting, impeccable service and the warmest of welcomes.